quangthangisme/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

-**Use case 19: Import Data from a File Path**
+**Use case 24: List help message of a command**

 **MSS**

-1. User requests to load database from a file path.
+1. User requests to list help message of a command.
-2. TC loads and populates the data (contacts, events, etc.).
-3. TC displays the successful loading message.
+2. TC displays the help message of the command.

    Use case ends.

 **Extensions**
 * 1a.
-Selected database file does not exist.
+The given command is invalid.
     * 1a1.
+TC displays an error message.

+      Use case resumes at step 1.

+**Use case 25: List help message of all commands**

+**MSS**
+1. User requests to list help message of all commands.
+2. TC displays the help message.

+   Use case ends.

+**Use case 26: Exit the Program**

+**MSS**
+1. User requests to exit the program.
+2. TC <u>exports the database to the default directory (UC:28)</u>.
+3. TC exits the program.

+   Use case ends.

+**Use case 27: Import Database from a directory**

+**MSS**
+1. User requests to load database from a directory.
+2. TC loads the data of an entry and populates the database.

+   Step 2 is repeated until all entries are loaded.
+3. TC displays the populated data.

+   Use case ends.

+**Extensions**
+* 1a.
+The given database file does not exist.
+    * 1a1.
 TC displays error message.

       Use case resumes at step 1.
 * 1b.
-Selected database file is corrupted or in wrong format.
+The given database file is corrupted or in wrong format.
     * 1b1.
 TC displays an error message.

-      Use case resumes at step 1.
+      Use case ends.
 * 2a.
-Some data entries are invalid or corrupted.
+TC encounters an invalid data entry.
     * 2a1.
-TC skips the invalid entries and logs them in a logfile.
+TC skips loading the invalid entry and logs this in a logfile.
     * 2a2.
 TC displays a warning message.
-    * 2a3.
-TC continues loading valid entries.

-      Use case resumes at step 3.
+      Use case resumes at step 2.
 * 2b.
 TC encounters duplicate entries.
     * 2b1.
 TC keeps the existing entries and logs the duplicates in a logfile.
     * 2b2.
 TC displays a warning message.

-      Use case resumes at step 3.
+      Use case resumes at step 2.

-**Use case 20: Export Database to Directory**
+**Use case 28: Export Database to a directory**

 **MSS**

-1. User requests to export data as a `.json` file to a file path.
+1. User requests to export data to a directory.
 2. TC creates a timestamped directory within the specified path.
-3. TC copies current database into timestamped directory.
+3. TC copies current database into timestamped directory as a `.json` file.
-4. TC displays success message.
+4. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 1a.
 Directory path is empty.
     * 1a1.
 TC displays an error message.

       Use case resumes at step 1.
 * 1b.
 Directory path contains invalid characters.
     * 1b1.
 TC displays an error message.

       Use case resumes at step 1.
 * 1c.
-Directory specified is an invalid pth.
+Directory specified is an invalid path.
     * 1c1.
 TC displays an error message.

       Use case resumes at step 1.
 * 2a.
 User lacks write permissions.
     * 2a1.
 TC displays an error message.

       Use case ends.
 * 2b.
 Cannot create timestamped directory.
     * 2b1.
 TC attempts to use alternative naming.
     * 2b2.
 If alternative naming fails, TC displays an error message.

       Use case ends.
 * 3a.
 Insufficient disk space.
     * 3a1.
 TC displays an error message.

       Use case ends.
 * 3b.
 Error during data export.
     * 3b1.
 TC displays an error message.
     * 3b2.
 TC removes partially exported files.
     * 3b3.
 TC logs the export error details.

-      Use case ends.

-**Use case 21: Help**

-**MSS**
-1. User requests a general help message.
-2. TC displays a general help message listing all features.

-   Use case ends.

-**Extensions**
-* 1a.
-User requests help on a specific feature.
-    * 1a1.
-TC displays detailed information about the requested feature.

-      Use case ends.

-* 1b.
-User requests help on an unrecognized feature.
-    * 1b1.
-TC displays an error message.

-      Use case resumes at step 2.

-**Use case 22: Exit the Program**

-**MSS**
-1. User requests to exit the program.
-2. TC terminates.

       Use case ends.

 ### Non-Functional Requirements